 Short-term and long-term disability benefits are provided through the Disability Income Plan of North Carolina (DIPNC), a pension and other employee benefit trust fund, to the eligible members of the Teachers' and State Employees' Retirement System (TSERS) which includes employees of the State, the University of North Carolina System, community colleges, certain participating proprietary component units and the University Employees' Optional Retirement Program.
 Employees of LEAs and miscellaneous educational units which are not part of the reporting entity are also included.
 Short-term benefits are payable after a waiting period of 60 continuous calendar days from the onset of disability.
 The 60 day waiting period is determined from the last actual day of service, the day of the disabling event if the disabling event occurred on a day other than a normal workday, or the day following at least 365 calendar days of employment as a State teacher or State employee, whichever is later.
 Short-term benefits are provided to currently active employees and the related liability is not measurable.
 Short-term benefits during the initial short-term disability period are payable by the employer outside of DIPNC, for a period of up to 365 days following the waiting period.
-Prior to July 1, 2019, employers received a reimbursement from DIPNC for employer costs, including the employer's share of State Health Plan premiums, incurred during the second six months of the first year of a member's short-term disability coverage.
-With the elimination of the reimbursement to employers, State Health Plan premiums are no longer reimbursed by DIPNC for benefits that were effective on or after July 1, 2019.
 The Board of Trustees may extend the short-term disability benefits of a beneficiary beyond the benefit period of 365 days for an additional period of not more than 365 days, provided the Medical Board determines that the beneficiary's disability is temporary and likely to end within the extended period of short-term disability benefits.
 During the extended period of short-term disability benefits, payment of benefits shall be made by DIPNC directly to the beneficiary.
-As discussed in Note 14, long-term disability benefits are payable as an other postemployment benefit from DIPNC after the conclusion of the short-term disability period or after salary continuation payments cease, whichever is later, while the employee is disabled and does not meet the TSERS conditions for unreduced service retirement.
+As discussed in Note 14, long-term disability benefits are payable as another postemployment benefit from DIPNC after the conclusion of the short-term disability period or after salary continuation payments cease, whichever is later, while the employee is disabled and does not meet the TSERS conditions for unreduced service retirement.
 These benefits are established by Chapter 135, Article 6, of the General Statutes and may be amended only by the North Carolina General Assembly.

-С. Other Risk Management and Insurance Activities
+C. Other Risk Management and Insurance Activities

-Automobile, Fire and Other Property Losses 1.
+1. Automobile, Fire and Other Property Losses